chrzaszcz/erlang_doctor/README.md

 ```

 This is useful e.g. for checking if a bug has been fixed without running the whole test suite.
+This function can be called with an index as the argument.

+### Getting a single trace for the index: `lookup`

+Use `tr:lookup/1` to obtain the trace for an index.

 ## Profiling